5 Signs Your Work Overload Is Too Much & How To Deal With It

 3. Stock up on productivity knowledge

-You can also use the Internet to improve your work life and reduce work overload.
+You can also try to improve your work life and reduce work overload with knowledge.
 There are a ton of online resources that can help you manage your time, manage your projects, and learn about the skills that you need to make work smarter instead of harder.

 4. Review your career goals

 To reduce work overload, you may also need to consider what you want to get out of your career.
 If you want to have a rewarding career, but do not feel satisfied with the tasks you need to do (or the amount of them), it may be the time for you to look for a new career.

 Many people have made career changes because they feel like they did not get what they wanted, or that their career was not worth the effort.
 Let’s admit it – work should be enjoyable and if you feel like you are constantly under pressure, it’s not worth working yourself to death.